The Banshees of Inisherin: Plot

-In the spring of 1923, near the end of the Irish Civil War, on the fictional isle of Inisherin (lit. 'the island of Ireland'), fiddler Colm Doherty abruptly begins ignoring his lifelong best friend and drinking buddy Pádraic Súilleabháin.
+In early April 1923, near the end of the Irish Civil War, on the fictional isle of Inisherin (lit. 'the island of Ireland'), fiddler Colm Doherty abruptly begins ignoring his lifelong best friend and drinking buddy Pádraic Súilleabháin.
 When a hurt Pádraic presses Colm for an explanation, he says that Pádraic is too dull, and he would rather spend the remainder of his life composing music and doing things for which he will be remembered.
 Pádraic is devastated and refuses to accept the situation, while Colm only becomes more resistant to his old friend's attempts to make amends, eventually giving Pádraic an ultimatum: every time Pádraic talks to him, Colm will cut off one of his own fingers.

 The local Garda, Peadar Kearney, beats his troubled son Dominic severely for drinking his poitín, and Pádraic and his sister, Siobhán, take Dominic in for a night.
 While delivering milk to the market, Pádraic is insulted by Peadar and retaliates by making public the fact that Peadar abuses his son.
 Peadar punches him to the ground.
 Having witnessed this, Colm drives Pádraic home; the two do not speak.

 Siobhán and Dominic try to defuse the pair's feud, to no avail.
 Pádraic drunkenly confronts Colm and berates him for throwing away their friendship, as well as for drinking with Peadar, whom he publicly accuses of molesting Dominic.
 After Siobhán leads Pádraic away, Colm says that this is the most interesting Pádraic has ever been, which Dominic overhears.
 The next morning, not remembering what he has said, Pádraic attempts to apologise to Colm, but the conversation goes badly.
 Colm responds by cutting off his left index finger and throwing it at Pádraic's door.

 Pádraic later sees Colm meeting with Declan, a fiddler from the mainland.
 Jealous, Pádraic tricks Declan into returning home by lying that his father was hit by a bread van.
-As the tensions worsen, local elder Mrs. McCormick warns Pádraic that death will come to the island soon.
+As the tensions worsen, local elder Mrs McCormick warns Pádraic that death will come to the island soon.
 Dominic tells Pádraic what Colm said about him in the pub; encouraged, Pádraic tells Dominic what he did to Declan, but Dominic, disappointed, rejects him as mean and refuses to speak to him anymore.
 Thereafter, Siobhán sympathetically rejects Dominic's romantic advances.